 Deed dated January 14th, 1961 from Everett R Hurt et ux to Consolidated Investments Inc. conveying five tracts of land.
 Tract IV is identified as parts of Tusculum and the Diamond.

 In May of 1964, as part of the agreement with Consolidated Investments Inc., Carl and Virginia Freeman (who were married December 20th, 1962) officially purchased the property and called Tusculum Farm home.
 Their son, Joshua Freeman, was born July 27th, 1964.

-Virginia Freeman called "The Main House" home until 2002.
-Renovations by Carl and Virginia Freeman to the main house at Tusculum included enlarging the right hand front room, elongating it toward the front and added a bowed window that looks out onto a stunning vista of manicured green lawns, punctuated by colorful neat flower beds; improving the dining room by changing the flat window to a bowed one; and, in the back of the house adding a large room to give them an attractive entertaining area.
+Virginia Freeman called "The Farm House" home until 2002.
+Renovations by Carl and Virginia Freeman to the farm house at Tusculum included enlarging the right hand front room, elongating it toward the front and added a bowed window that looks out onto a stunning vista of manicured green lawns, punctuated by colorful neat flower beds; improving the dining room by changing the flat window to a bowed one; and, in the back of the house adding a large room to give them an attractive entertaining area.
 The back room is built of stone, has a highly vaulted cathedral-type ceiling, and a massive stone fireplace that rises some 20 feet to the ceiling (the Freemans discovered that they could match the color of the old stone to perfection at the old River Road Quarry where they believe the original stone was obtained).

 Joshua Freeman married Michelle DiFebo Freeman in Italy on May 19th, 2001 and then came home to celebrate the wedding at Tusculum Farm in June 2001

 Joshua and Michelle Freeman added an addition to The Farm House, which you can see today, as well as created a gallery in the back of the house that includes the original stone wall.
 They also renovated the Hay Barn, pictured above.